 Stroll along Omotesando street where you can browse Japanese traditional souvenirs including chop-sticks.

 The highlight of this tour.
-There are many elegant old structures including the huge main hall, the three-storied pagoda, Nio-mon gate and Heiwa-no-toh (Tower of Peace ), some of which are designated as Japan’s important cultural properties.
+There are many elegant old structures including the huge main hall, the three-storied pagoda, Nio-mon gate Shaka-do and Gaku-do, some of which are designated as Japan’s important cultural properties.
 It is also famous for the Buddhist fire ritual called Goma ceremony conducted by monks.
+There is a beautiful garden with a water fall where you can enjoy forest therapy.

-Taste typical Japanese cuisine including broiled eel, tempura, ramen, sake, Yokan and Taiko-yaki
+Taste typical Japanese cuisine including grilled eel, ramen, and snacks with Japanese wine.

 Narita Airport or JR Narita Station or Keisei Narita Station